krautsalad/docker-nginx/README.md

 ### Environment Variables

 - `DEFAULT_DOMAIN`: Default server certificate name (default: empty).
-- `DISABLE_IPV6`: When set to true, IPv6 address binding is disabled and IPv6 addresses are excluded from OCSP stapling. (default: false).
+- `DISABLE_IPV6`: When set to true, IPv6 address binding is disabled. (default: false).
 - `TZ`: Timezone setting (default: UTC).

 *Note*: The certificate for `DEFAULT_DOMAIN` will be used for all HTTPS requests that do not match any server names defined in your sites configuration.
-It is expected that the certificate and key files already exist (e.g., `./data/ssl/server1.example.com.key`, `./data/ssl/server1.example.com.pem` and `./data/ssl/server1.example.com.ocsp.der`), otherwise Nginx will fail to start.
+It is expected that the certificate and key files already exist (e.g., `./data/ssl/server1.example.com.key` and `./data/ssl/server1.example.com.pem`), otherwise Nginx will fail to start.
 If DEFAULT_DOMAIN is not set, a self-signed certificate will be used.

 ## How it works